OnlineRBACFixing/WorkingCopyOnlineRBACFixing/README.md

 ### Results

+![H_ResponseTime](img/H_responseTime.png)

 The figure below shows the minimum timeout needed to obtain a feasible solution for these inputs as a function of their size.
 Minimum timeout needed to compute feasible solution to _Firewall1_ (y axis, secs) as a function of the number of users (x axis).
-Along the x-axis we also note the size og the corresponding CNF formula.
+Along the x-axis we also note the size of the corresponding CNF formula.
+The results are also available in plain text in [Results.txt](dataset/complexity/Results.txt)

-![H_ResponseTime](img/H_responseTime.png)

 # Experimental Results